dbernard/dbernard.github.io.old/_posts/2015-06-04-lets-build-a-virtual-machine.md

     # New helper methods to convert values and read registers
     def read_reg(self, r):
-        '''
-        Convert r into a register and return the contents of that register
+        ''' Convert r into a register and return the contents of that register ''' return self.reg[r - 32768]
-        '''
-        return self.reg[r - 32768]

     def value(self, v):
         '''
         If v is between 0 and 32767 (inclusive), return it, otherwise return the value at register v mod 32768
         '''
         if v >= 0 and v <= 32767:
             return v

         return self.read_reg(v)

-    # Update the op code functions with the below code
+    # Update the op code methods with the below code

     def op_halt(self):
-        '''
-        Halt operation
+        ''' Halt operation '''
-        '''
         raise VmHalted()

     def op_out(self, a):
-        '''
-        Write character represented by ascii code <a> to terminal
+        ''' Write character represented by ascii code <a> to terminal ''' v = self.value(a)
-        '''
-        v = self.value(a)
         sys.stdout.write(chr(v))

     def op_noop(self):
-        '''
-        Do... nothing!
+        ''' Do... nothing! '''
-        '''
         pass

 ```